Forge FC: 2019 season

-The club played its first ever game on April 27, 2019, in the CPL's inaugural match against York9 FC.
+The club played its first ever game on April 27, 2019, in the CPL's inaugural match against York9 FC (now known as Inter Toronto FC).
 As one of the league's 'inaugural teams', the club competed against FC Edmonton and Valour FC for a spot in the 2019 CONCACAF League, qualifying after defeating Valour 2–0 on June 16, 2019.
 In their debut international match, Forge defeated Antigua GFC 2–1 on aggregate in the two-leg preliminary round series to advance to the round of 16.
 There, Forge FC was eliminated 4–2 on aggregate by Honduran club Olimpia.

 Forge FC won the league championship in their inaugural season after defeating Cavalry FC 2–0 on aggregate in the 2019 CPL Finals.
 Golden Boot winner Tristan Borges scored the opening goal during the first leg on October 26 in Hamilton.
 David Choinière scored the final goal late in stoppage time during the second leg, held on November 2 in Calgary.